Updated on April 9, 2025.

-When a portion of the retina—more specifically, the macula—doesn’t work as it should, it’s known as macular degeneration.
-In the United States, age-related macular degeneration is a top cause of vision loss among older adults.
+When a portion of the retina called the macula doesn’t work as it should, it’s known as macular degeneration.
+In the United States, age-related macular degeneration is a leading cause of vision loss among older adults.

-Macular degeneration affects the center of a person’s vision—typically the area of sharpest eyesight—and destroys the ability to see objects clearly.
+Macular degeneration affects the center of a person’s vision, which is typically the area of sharpest eyesight.
+It destroys the ability to see objects clearly.
 Peripheral (side) vision is not affected by macular degeneration.
-In early cases, vision may become blurred, and can progress to complete loss of sharp vision in those with advanced cases.
+In early cases, vision may become blurred.
+In advanced cases, this blurriness can progress to the complete loss of sharp vision.
 People with severe macular degeneration are considered legally blind, though peripheral vision is retained.

 Types of macular degeneration

 Macular degeneration develops in two forms: wet and dry.
-The vast majority of cases—between 70 and 90 percent—are dry.
+Between 70 and 90 percent of cases are dry.
 Dry macular degeneration is categorized by the breakdown of the macula and the supportive tissue.
 The condition may begin in one eye before affecting both.
-Over time, it may affect a person’s ability to read and recognize faces.
+Over time, it can affect a person’s ability to read and recognize faces.
 Other symptoms include hazy vision and the need for bright lights to see clearly.
 Dry macular degeneration doesn’t always lead to complete loss of vision, however.

 Wet macular degeneration is less common than dry macular degeneration.
-This form of the disease begins like dry macular degeneration.
-In later stages, abnormal blood vessels behind the retina leak blood or fluid into the macula.
-This form of macular degeneration happens more suddenly and can be more severe.
-Symptoms of wet macular degeneration include distortions in vision, such as straight lines appearing crooked, dark spots, and the inability to view colors as brightly.
+It begins the same way, but in later stages, abnormal blood vessels behind the retina leak blood or fluid into the macula.
+Wet macular degeneration happens more suddenly and can be more severe.
+Symptoms include dark spots, the inability to view colors as brightly, and distortions in vision, such as straight lines appearing crooked.

 Stages of macular degeneration